Baqend/guide/src/index.md

 -------

 # Upcoming Features
 As developers you know that software is never finished.
-Here you find some of the futures coming up on the way to our next milestone.
+Here are some of the upcoming futures from our next few milestones.

 ## Query Caching
 The caching infrastructure and the algorithms are all there.
-The public cloud release include all the caching magic that allow imperceptible page load times and lightning-fast requests.
+The public cloud release includes all the caching magic that allows imperceptible page load times and lightning-fast requests.
 The next planned step is that we will also cache query results!
-We'll soon share much more details on how it works.
+We'll soon share a lot more details on how it works.

 ## Continuous Queries & WebSockets
 Query for objects and get updates on any change of your result list.
 This extremely powerful feature allow you to